unimelb/unimelb-design-system/pages/articles/choosing-technology-for-your-next-website.md

 Course search is a CMS for storing and allowing prospective students to find our graduate and undergraduate courses.

-If you create a course page on your website, it is import that you add it to this directory.
+If you create a course page on your website, it is important that you add it to this directory.
 To add courses to Course Search contact [Brooke Lyons](mailto:brooke.lyons@unimelb.edu.au) in the Office of Admissions.

 ### No CMS - static website hosted on the webfarm